testground/testground/docs/tests-mvp.md

 - (Minimize) Memory used when performing each of the instructions
 - (Minimize) Time spent time chewing the files/directories
 - (Minimize) Time spent pinning/unpinning & garbage collection
+- (Minimize) Time spent creating the Manifest files uisng URL and File Store
-- (Minimize) Number of unreferanceable nodes when adding multiple files to MF
+- (Minimize) Number of leftover and unreferanceable nodes from the MFS root when adding multiple files to MFS
 - (Minimize) Waste when adding multiple files to an MFS tree (nodes that are no longer referenceable from the MFS tree due to graph updates)
-- (Minimize) Time spent creating the Manifest files uisng URL and File Store

 #### Parameters